-3 Hades is not Hell.
+1 Hades is not Hell.
 See the article with that title in the Appendix.

-4 To represent Christ is a great privilege, but also a great responsibility.
+2 To represent Christ is a great privilege, but also a great responsibility.

-5 A most interesting comment!
+3 A most interesting comment!
 Clearly Jesus is referring to a time before His incarnation-He knew He was Jehovah the Son.

-6 Instead of 'am giving', perhaps 2.5% of the Greek manuscripts, of objectively inferior quality, have 'have given' (as in NIV, NASB, LB, TEV, etc.)-a serious error.
+Instead of 'am giving', perhaps 2.5% of the Greek manuscripts, of objectively inferior quality, have 'have given' (as in on snakes and scorpions,1 and over all the power of the enemy,2 and nothing at all may harm you.
+20 However, do not rejoice in this, that the spirits are subject

+NIV, NASB, LB, TEV, etc.)-a serious error.
 Jesus said this perhaps five months before His death and resurrection, addressing the seventy (not just the twelve).
 The Lord is talking about the future, not the past; a future that includes us!

-7 The Lord gives us the authority to "trample snakes and scorpions".
+1 The Lord gives us the authority to "trample snakes and scorpions".
 Well now, to smash the literal insect, a scorpion, you don't need power from on High, just a slipper (if you're fast you can do it barefoot).
 To trample a snake I prefer a boot, but we can kill literal snakes without supernatural help.
 It becomes obvious that Jesus was referring to something other than reptiles and insects.
 I understand Mark 16:18 to be referring to the same reality-Jesus declares that certain signs will accompany the believers (the turn of phrase virtually has the effect of commands): they will expel demons, they will speak strange languages, they will remove 'snakes', they will place hands on the sick. ("If they drink..." is not a command; it refers to an eventuality.)
 But what did the Lord Jesus mean by 'snakes'?

 In a list of distinct activities Jesus has already referred to demons, so the 'snakes' must be something else.
 In Matthew 12:34 Jesus called the Pharisees a 'brood of vipers', and in 23:33, 'snakes, brood of vipers'.
 In John 8:44, after they claimed God as their father, Jesus said, "You are of your father the devil".
-And 1 John 3:10 makes clear that all the power of the enemy,1 and nothing at all may harm you.
-20 However, do not rejoice in this, that the spirits are subject to you; rather rejoice because your names are written in heaven."2

-Jesus worships His Father
+And 1 John 3:10 makes clear that Satan has many other 'sons'.
+In Revelation 20:2 we read: "He seized the dragon, the ancient serpent, who is a slanderer, even Satan, who deceives the whole inhabited earth, and bound to you; rather rejoice because your names are written in heaven."1 Jesus worships His Father him for a thousand years."
+If Satan is a snake, then his children are also snakes.
+So then, I take it that our 'snakes' are human beings who chose to serve Satan, who sold themselves to evil.
+I conclude that the 'snakes' in Luke 10:19 are the same as those in Mark 16:18, but what of the 'scorpions'?
+Since they also are of the enemy, they may be demons, in which case the term may well include their offspring, the humanoids [see my paper, "In the Days of Noah", available from prunch.org].
+I am still working on the question of just how the removal is done.

-21 In that same hour Jesus exulted in His spirit3 and said: "I praise you, Father, Lord of heaven and earth, that you have hidden these things from the wise and intelligent, and have revealed them to 'infants'.
-Yes, Father, because it pleased you to do so."
+21 In that same hour Jesus exulted in His spirit1 and said: "I praise you, Father, Lord of heaven and earth, that you have